aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-prereq.rst

 Create the AWS S3 bucket
 ------------------------

-You can create S3 bucket using the `dedicated AWS console page <https://s3.console.aws.amazon.com/>`_.
+You can create the S3 bucket using the `dedicated AWS console page <https://s3.console.aws.amazon.com/>`_.
 When creating the bucket, specify bucket name and region, the other settings can be left as default.

 ..
 Note::